From the Field

 • According to UNICEF, more than 960,000 Rohingya people need humanitarian assistance.
 Of those, over 499,000 are children.

-• Bangladesh, where nearly all of the Rohingya refugee camps are located, is among the most natural disaster–prone countries in the world.
+• Bangladesh, where nearly all the Rohingya refugee camps are located, is among the most natural disaster–prone countries in the world.
 From April to November, heavy monsoon rains make life more perilous for refugees in the overcrowded camps.

 BACK TO QUESTIONS